 They are, however, a precious tool if you plan to utilize more advanced options trading strategies and spreads with different strike prices.
 Also, if you plan to take heavy long-term positions while trading options, you must plan your trade and know the risk-reward ratio.
 For example, you can easily analyze your trade when you directly buy or short-sell the underlying stock.
 But when you trade options, the only way to effectively manage the risk is to use the Greeks.

 The Greeks are based on the date, the expiration date, the current market price of the underlying asset, the strike price, and implied volatility.
 As a result, investors often look for anomalies in options Greeks to find good trades.
 Also, they use Greeks to know which option contract is the right one to hedge their portfolio with and to rebalance their portfolios if market changes have severely affected them.

 In sum, options trading is certainly more complicated than simply trading the underlying asset.
-Options are derivative products; thus, you need to understand how the price of options might move and the factors that affect it.
-Luckily for you, 2000 years ago, the Greeks have done a great job, and now, you can use these calculations to your benefit.
+Options are derivative products; thus, you need to understand how the price of options might move, the factors that affect it, and the different options strategies to use.
+Luckily for you, 2,000 years ago, the Greeks have done a great job, and now, you can use these calculations to your benefit.

-But, if you need more information, you can grab one of our recommended options trading books and join our trading room, where you can discuss with our trading mentors and access daily live streams.
+But, if you need more information, you can grab one of our recommended options trading books or join our trading academy, where you can learn more about this topic.